Gender marking in job titles: Examples

 The suffix -man had the meanings "person" and "adult male" in Old English (see man), but, even when used as a gender-neutral term to include women, it was understood to still mainly refer to males.
 Around the 20th century, the gender-neutral use of man and -man declined.
 Thus job titles that include this suffix, such as fireman, salesman and alderman, generally imply that the holder is male.
 While some of these job titles have feminine variants (e.g. alderwoman), others do not, because traditionally the positions in question were not occupied by women.
-For most such titles, gender-neutral equivalents now also exist, such as police officer (for policeman or policewoman), salesperson or sales representative (for salesman or saleswoman), etc. However, some proposed gender-neutral terms have not attained such common usage (as with fisher as an alternative to fisherman).
-Military ranks with the suffix -man normally remain unchanged when applied to females: for example, a woman serving in the Royal Electrical and Mechanical Engineers might be known as Craftsman Atkins.
+For most such titles, gender-neutral equivalents now also exist, such as police officer, salesperson or sales representative (for salesman or saleswoman), etc. However, some proposed gender-neutral terms have not attained such common usage (as with fisher as an alternative to fisherman).
+Military ranks with the suffix -man normally remain unchanged when applied to women: for example, a woman serving in the Royal Electrical and Mechanical Engineers might be known as Craftsman Atkins.

 Examining the Time magazine corpus (texts from the 1920s to the 2000s), researcher Maria Bovin found:

 In the case of chairman, gender-neutral alternatives (such as chair and chairperson) exist, although in some contexts the word chairman is used even where it denotes (or could denote) a woman.
 For details, see Chairman.

 Feminine terms such as actress, usherette and comedienne are marked with respect to the masculine (actor, usher, comedian) both formally (i.e. something is added to the masculine form) and in the sense that only the masculine form can be used generically to describe a mixed-gender group of people.
 This means that the "masculine" form can in fact serve as a gender-neutral term (a solution often favored by proponents of gender-neutral language, who thus tend to deprecate or restrict usage of the specifically feminine forms).
 Some such feminine forms, such as poetess and authoress, are now rarely used.
-Others, such as actress, remain common, although increasing numbers of women are calling themselves actors rather than actresses, especially in the live theatre.
+Others, such as actress, remain common, although increasing numbers of women are calling themselves actors rather than actresses.
 The Screen Actors Guild annually gives out awards for "Best Male Actor" and "Best Female Actor".